An Improved Template System for Evernote14 Mar 2010

 - Then it’s just a case of creating the templates in Evernote, exporting them to ENEX files, removing any data you don’t want in the templates using a text editor (e.g. removing creation and updated times) and finally adding links to trigger the batch file to import these notes from the menu application.

 That’s my improved system for Evernote templates.
-I hope you find it useful and if you decide to use it, please leave me a comment below.
+I hope you find it useful and if you decide to use it, please let me know.